ali-bin-kashif/NED-Admission-LLM-Chatbot-FYP/README.md

 Before you can start using the  ChatBot, make sure you have the following prerequisites installed on your system:

-- Python 3.6 or higher
+- Python 3.9 or higher
 - Required Python packages (all packages are in requirement.txt)
     - langchain
-    - chainlit
-    - sentence-transformers
     - faiss
-    - PyPDF2 (for PDF document loading)
+    - PyPDF
+    - google-generativeai

 ## Installation